 Marnie has been involved in teaching and workshops for Sports Medicine Australia, RMIT and Victoria University.
 Marnie now teaches with the Sutherland Cranial Teaching Foundation (SCTF) and enjoys incorporating techniques from Osteopathy in the cranial field in her treatments.
-In 2008 Marnie completed a Graduate Certificate of Higher Education to compliment her teaching work and in 2011 she completed her Graduate Certificate in Paediatrics for Neonates for Manual Therapists to complement her special interest in working with babies and children.
+In 2008 Marnie completed a Graduate Certificate of Higher Education to complement her teaching work and in 2011 she completed her Graduate Certificate in Paediatrics for Neonates for Manual Therapists to further inform and support her special interest in working with babies and children.

 Dr Craig Russell B.Osteo.Sci./B.App.Sci (Clin.Sci.)

 is a fully registered Osteopath and a member of Osteopathy Australia (OA).
-He graduated from RMIT in 1999, and currently works in 3 practices across Melbourne (Prahran, Mitcham and Greensborough).
+He graduated from RMIT in 1999, and currently works in two practices across Melbourne (Prahran and Mitcham).
 After gaining valuable experience in a mentoring role with the late Osteopath Jiri Benes, Craig now has a special interest in manipulative treatment of biomechanical problems, such as postural and sports injuries.
 In the sporting field, Craig now Osteopathically manages some of Australia’s top athletes – including cyclists, equestrian, athletics and AFL umpires.

 Most recently Craig has had the enjoyable experience of placement in a Sports Medicine hospital in Mumbai, India - working in a collaborative approach alongside a medical team (including surgeons and physiotherapists) in both a mentoring and clinical capacity.
 Craig has also lectured at Victoria University and RMIT in the Osteopathic undergraduate program.